nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 nuxeo.enrichment.raiseEvent=true // fire an event when a new enrichment is obtained
 ```

-[NXP-24750](https://jira.nuxeo.com/browse/NXP-24750) Adds a Stream processor that integrates AWS Rekognition for image labelling and tagging.
+- [NXP-24750](https://jira.nuxeo.com/browse/NXP-24750) Adds a Stream processor that integrates AWS Rekognition for image labelling and tagging.
-[NXP-24823](https://jira.nuxeo.com/browse/NXP-24823) Provides a new extension to integrate AWS Comprehend to predict sentiment on main file text.
+- [NXP-24823](https://jira.nuxeo.com/browse/NXP-24823) Provides a new extension to integrate AWS Comprehend to predict sentiment on main file text.
-[NXP-25053](https://jira.nuxeo.com/browse/NXP-25053) Adds ability to tag images text with OCR.
+- [NXP-25053](https://jira.nuxeo.com/browse/NXP-25053) Adds ability to tag images text with OCR.
-[NXP-25192](https://jira.nuxeo.com/browse/NXP-25192) Provides addition of face and celebrity face detection from AWS Rekognition as image tagging.
+- [NXP-25192](https://jira.nuxeo.com/browse/NXP-25192) Provides addition of face and celebrity face detection from AWS Rekognition as image tagging.
-[NXP-25599](https://jira.nuxeo.com/browse/NXP-25599) Adds ML enrichment to translate metadata using AWS Translate.
+- [NXP-25599](https://jira.nuxeo.com/browse/NXP-25599) Adds ML enrichment to translate metadata using AWS Translate.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24770](https://jira.nuxeo.com/browse/NXP-24770).

 ### Nuxeo AI Image Quality {{> anchor 'nuxeo-ai-image-quality'}}

-Introduces new enrichments from [SightEngine](https://sightengine.com) as a ML enrichment add-on with content warning and image quality
+Introduces new enrichments from [SightEngine](https://sightengine.com) as a ML enrichment addon with content warning and image quality
 Services integrated:
 - weapon - the probability that the image contains weapons
 - alcohol - the probability that the image contains alcohol